This article is designed to give administrators and agents with the appropriate permissions a general understanding of the following topics:

-To create a new ticket template, begin by clicking on the Add Ticket Template button in the top-right corner of the Ticket Templates page.
+To access the Ticket Templates page, select Tickets > Ticket Templates on the left navigation bar.
+To create a new ticket template clicking on the Add Ticket Template in the top-right corner.

-The next section, Ticket Details, will allow you the option of entering information for your ticket subject and description.
+The next section, Ticket Details, allows you to enter the ticket subject and add an issue description.

 Editing/Deleting a Ticket Template

 You can give select users the ability to apply ticket templates during the ticket submission process as a way to submit quick tickets.
-To do so, begin by clicking on the template in question.
+To do so, begin by clicking on the specific ticket template.